emaloney/MBToolbox/README.md

 The line above specifies that all the code in Mockingbird Toolbox should be added to your project.

-Once you've added Mockingbird Toolbox to your `Podfile`, you can then install the Cocoapod from the command line.
+After you've added Mockingbird Toolbox to your `Podfile`, you can then install the Cocoapod from the command line.

 From within your project directory, issue the command: